gradle/native-samples/README.md

 ## Binary dependencies (binary-dependencies)

-This build shows how to use C++ libraries from a Maven repository.
-This is currently only supported for C++ and not Swift.
+This build shows how to publish C++ libraries to a Maven repository and use them from another build.
+This is currently only supported for C++.

-To use the sample, first create the repository using the `simple-library` build:
+To use the sample, first publish a library to the repository using the `simple-library` build:

 ```
 > cd simple-library